pzhaojohnson/rnacanvas.vectors.oopified/README.md

 ### `static matching()`

-Create a new vector instance matching a `VectorLike` object.
+Creates a new vector instance with same X and Y components (and magnitude and direction) as the input vector-like object.

 (See type definition below for `VectorLike` objects.)